orangegrouptech/KnowMySystem/README.md

    * Open startup file location
    * Open startup (Registry) entry

+## Requirements
+* .NET Framework 4.7.2 or later
+* Windows 7 and up
+* Admin privileges (needed to check TPM status and apply changes to startup items)

 ## Known issues
 * When enabling/disabling using the context menu, nothing happens when you re-enable/disable using the context menu again.
    * **Workaround:** The entire Startup Items list will refresh when you enable/disable using the context menu.